-Debate Takeaways: Stark differences between Trump, Biden
+Debate Takeaways: An acrid tone from the opening minute

 Wallace said he wanted to be “invisible.”

 Well, that was impossible.
-DEBATES DON’T MATTER?
-THINK AGAIN

-There was plenty of talk heading into Tuesday that debates don’t matter.
-Indeed, this has been a remarkably stable race through months of seismic headlines: Biden has maintained a lead, with Trump holding his enthusiastic base to remain within striking distance.

-But presidential elections often turn on the margins, and Tuesday marked many firsts for some voters who could prove decisive in battleground states.